cryptobike07/octra/README.md

 source venv/bin/activate
 pip install -r requirements.txt
 ```

+In case you still got error in running the python program, follow the instruction below and repeat all the steps

 ### Option B: Wipe and Reclone (Use if Option A fails or you want a clean setup)
 Update git: